14 Most Ridiculous Eastenders Storylines

-Ian suspects Cindy is having an affair, hires a private investigator and catches her, and says he is going to sue for custody of their children through the courts.
+In 1996 Ian suspected Cindy of having an affair, so he hired a private investigator who caught her.
+Ian announced he was going to sue for custody of their children through the courts.

 Cindy's reaction?
 To hire a hitman to shoot Ian.

-Luckily Ian survives.
-When Cindy realises the police suspect her involvement, she grabs her children (minus Lucy) and flees out of the country with them.
+Luckily Ian survived.
+When Cindy realised the police suspect her involvement, she grabbed her children (minus Lucy) and fled out of the country with them.

 Cindy Takes the Children